pyhys/minimalmodbus/docs/develop.rst

 Git
 ``````````````````````
+Merge to the master branch locally.
 Make a tag in the git repository.
+Push the master branch (including tags) to Github.
-See below.
+See below for details.

 GitHub